MicrosoftDocs/visualstudio-docs/mac/ide-tour.md

 This is where files for the source code, resources, user interface, and dependencies are organized into platform-specific Projects.

-For more information on using Projects and Solutions in the Visual Studio for Mac, refer to the [Projects and Solutions](~/projects-and-solutions.md) topic.
+For more information on using Projects and Solutions in Visual Studio for Mac, refer to the [Projects and Solutions](~/projects-and-solutions.md) topic.

 ## Assembly References

-Assembly references for each project are available under the References folder, shown below:
+Assembly references for each project are available under the References folder shown below:

 ![References folder in solution pad](media/ide-tour-image19.png)

-Additional references can be added via the the **Edit References** dialog, which is displayed by double-clicking on the References folder, or by selecting **Edit References** on its context menu actions:
+Additional references can be added using the **Edit References** dialog, which is displayed by double-clicking on the References folder, or by selecting **Edit References** on its context menu actions:

 ![Edit References Dialog](media/ide-tour-image20.png)

-For more information on using References in the Visual Studio for Mac, refer to the [Managing References in a Project](~/managing-references-in-a-project.md) topic.
+For more information on using References in Visual Studio for Mac, refer to the [Managing References in a Project](~/managing-references-in-a-project.md) topic.

 ## Dependencies / Packages

 All external dependencies used in your app are stored in the Dependencies or Packages folder, depending on if you are in a .Net Core or Xamarin.iOS/Xamarin.Android project.
-These are usually provided in the form of a NuGet or Component.
+These are usually provided in the form of a NuGet or a Component.

 NuGet is the most popular package manager for .NET development.
 With Visual Studio's NuGet support you can easily search for and add packages to your project to application.